LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberDashboard.md

 `tta_transactions` table, any refunds processed, and monthly membership charges retrieved from the Authorize.Net API.
 Refund transactions now appear alongside all other charges so members can see every adjustment to their account.
+Charges related to a membership, including the first month billed at checkout and all recurring payments, use the transaction type **Membership Subscription** in the history table.
 Event names link to their event pages even after the events move into the archive, and each row displays the date, item name, amount charged, transaction type, and the payment method used.
 Refunds appear as negative amounts in the